10 Tips For Spotting Water Damage When Buying

 Such health effects include breathing problems, nasal congestion, coughing, throat irritation and other respiratory issues.

-Look for dark coloured spots on the walls, like so:
+Look for dark coloured spots on the walls.

 Windows can show signs of moisture through condensation.